jboss-developer/jboss-picketlink-quickstarts/picketlink-authorization-acl/README.md

 -----------

 This example demonstrates the use of *CDI 1.0*, and *PicketLink IDM* *JBoss Enterprise Application Platform 6* or *WildFly 8*.

+It provides a simple example about how to support fine-grained authorization using PicketLink Permission API.
+In this application you are able to create articles using two different users:

+    Username: john / Password: demo
+    Username: mary / Password: demo

+Both users can create articles, but only the owner can edit or delete articles.

+It demonstrates how to use the *Identity* bean, *PermissionManager* and the *RequiresPermission* annotation to protect resources.

 System requirements
 -------------------